Gregory Spears: Style

+Critical reception

+Reviewing Spears' opera Sleepers Awake for Seen and Heard International, Daniele Sahr situated the score within the broader trajectory of Spears's catalog, writing that "the score proved a superb example of the style Spears has developed in his ever-increasing oeuvre which mines soundscapes from Renaissance polyphony and incorporates them into the contrapuntal explorations at the root of his music," and tracing the technique to the "long duration, time-versus-pitch compositional structures pioneered by Morton Feldman and Christian Wolff in the 1970s."
+Sahr concluded that in Sleepers Awake, Spears "presents his aesthetic with an unquestionable skill that succeeds at matching it with a story — no small feat for such abstract formulations of sound."

 The New York Timess Corinna da Fonseca-Wollheim described his opera Fellow Travelers: "But what makes Fellow Travelers such a satisfying operatic experience is the old-fashioned combination of a swift-flowing and deft libretto and gorgeous music."
 Alex Ross in The New Yorker elaborates: "The harmony is largely tonal, but it is anti-Romantic in effect, tending instead toward a decorous neo-Baroque sensibility.
 Voices and instruments often perform courtly pirouettes against sustained chords and even pulses.
 The atmosphere is one of hushed disclosure: the music implies more than it says.
 What emerges is a potently ambiguous sound world that conveys human warmth and chill in equal measure.
 Above all, it is a transparent medium in which singing actors can speak instead of shout."

 Heidi Waleson described Spears' compositional style in her Wall Street Journal review of the opera O Columbia: "Mr. Spears writes brilliantly for vocal ensembles.
 Starting with neoclassical-style clarity, he builds textured, complex musical structures that sound old and new at the same time, and his skillful text settings use minimalist-like repetition to give Mr. Vavrek's pointed, thoughtful words even more power and emotional specificity."

-Steve Smith, in his New York Times review of the opera Paul's Case, based on the Willa Cather short story of the same title, described the score: "Mr. Spears's elegantly spare music, with its gamelan-redolent modes and clockwork repetitions, Baroque vocal fillips, intricately woven ensembles and dramatically placed dissonances, further infuses the tale with a sense of ritual and inevitability."

 David Patrick Stearns, in his Philadelphia Inquirer review of Spears' Requiem, described his musical influences: "Spears intersperses the swan myth with the requiem text, much of it reflecting lyrical Baltic influences of Arvo Pärt, but with a young composer's restlessness.
 The swan's song is speculatively re-created with otherworldly vocal ornaments.
 The piece also contains counterpoint that echoes 16th-century madrigals as well as a modern sense of theatrical timing that keeps your ears on edge until the last note."